Max Muncy Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.39 team ERA ranks 20th across all MLB pitching staffs.
+- The Mets have the 20th-ranked team ERA among all MLB pitching staffs (4.41).

-- The right-hander's most recent appearance was on Saturday against the San Diego Padres, when he went six innings, surrendering two earned runs while allowing five hits.
+- His most recent appearance came on Thursday, July 6 against the Arizona Diamondbacks, when the right-hander tossed eight innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.